sebscho/PUI2017_lz1714/HW4_lz1714/README.md

 ### Assignment 2: Literature choices of statistical tests.

-### Assignment 3: Reproduce the analysis of the Hard to Employ program in NY
+### Assignment 3: Reproduce the analysis of the Hard to Employ program in NY.

 ### Assignment 4: Tests of correlation using the scipy package with citibike data.